ON THE BACK OF THOUGHT

 The scientifically proven Higgs field highlights a sharp contrast with the lifelong struggle with failure and the accompanying heavy cloud of depression.
 This contrast is so vivid that the tactility makes it impossible not to be humbled.
 Today and all days since.
 This congregation has no sides unless the matter I nibble on makes it so.

 As human beings, we can transform our lives and shape our identities in profound ways.
 With hard work and perseverance, we can make our dreams come true and impact the world meaningfully.
 However, we should never forget the beauty and depth of our humanity.
 Even when we get caught up in the daily grind, life’s grandeur continues to unfold around us, inviting us to explore and embrace the fullness of our existence.
-By staying true to ourselves and experiencing the wonder of life, we can create a rich, vibrant world with possibilities.
+By staying true to ourselves and experiencing the wonder of life, we can create a vibrant world with unimaginable possibilities.

 Isn’t this believing in such and such a deity again?